In this post I’m going to reflect on my experiences of libraries before I became an adult.

 Local public library

-My local library was small, not particularly cutting edge, and we didn’t go there much.
+My local public library was a small suburban branch.
 It’s function in my mind was merely the place where I picked up a stack of books for the Premier’s Reading Challenge.
-There was a stand-up OPAC (again, terminology I learned much later) computer in the middle of the library, which I used to search for titles using a pretty basic and retro-looking interface.
+There was a stand-up OPAC (again, terminology I learned much later) computer in the middle of the library, which I used to search for titles.
 Standing at the circulation desk, you could see through a window into the staff office.
 I do have a distinct memory of curiously looking into the office at one middle aged lady, typing away at her desk, with a stack of books next to her, and thinking a library wouldn’t be such a bad place to work.
 It was just a passing thought, I don’t think it had significant bearing on my career – I only remembered it upon reflection just now.
 Foreshadowing, I suppose.

 High school library

 I think my affection for libraries as a place began in late high school, even though I had no ambitions to become a librarian until halfway through my undergrad degree.
 My interest in the Dewey Decimal system was probably higher than average for a high schooler, because I am interested in systems, and genuinely wanted to know how the books I used were organised.
-I would basically meditate on the poster explaining the 9 classes.
-I also felt the logic when browsing the shelves and seeing the numbers go up a level when the books changed topic, ever so slightly.
+I felt the logic when browsing the shelves and seeing the numbers go up a level when the books changed topic, ever so slightly.
 (My favourite areas were 200s religion and spirituality, 320 politics, 750 visual arts/painting.
 Yeah I’m eclectic.)
 I still love the DDC and feel there is a certain beauty to it.
 Categorising all human knowledge into a logical system is such a huge and admirable task.

 I’ll stop there.
 I’d go on to my uni years, but then I’d feel there’d be no logical place to stop and I’d end up trying to describe every library I’ve ever visited, ever.